exoclime/HELIOS-K/README.md

 # HELIOS-K #
 #### Authors: Simon Grimm, Kevin Heng ####

-# Limitations #
-The current version of the code supports only the molecules H2O, CO2, CO and CH4.
-When HITEMP is used, only H20, C02 and C0 are supported.
-All the other molecules will be included soon.

 # Requirements #

 HELIOS-K runs on Nvidia GPUs with compute capability of 2.0 or higher.
-To be able to use the Code one has to install the Cuda Toolkit.
+To be able to use the code one has to install the Cuda Toolkit.
 This can be downloaded from https://developer.nvidia.com/cuda-downloads.